moagstar/table2dicts/README.rst

 table2dicts
 ===========
-Python module for converting a html table to a list of dictionaries
+Python module for converting a html table to a list of dictionaries.

 Installation
 ------------